collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 4. **Quality of Service (QoS)**: Kubernetes offers three QoS classes for pods: Guaranteed, Burstable, and BestEffort.
 By categorizing pods based on their resource requirements and behavior, you can prioritize critical workloads over less important ones, mitigating the effects of noisy neighbors.

-5. **Isolation**: Consider using dedicated nodes or node pools for certain tenants or critical workloads to isolate them from potential noisy neighbors sharing the same nodes.
+5. **Isolation**: This is the option we discussed during the implementation section.
+You can isolate your tenants on to their own nodegroups and have their resources largely isolated from each other.

 6. **Monitoring and Alerting**: Implement comprehensive monitoring and alerting mechanisms to detect abnormal resource usage patterns and identify potential noisy neighbors early on.
 Tools like Prometheus, Grafana, and Kubernetes-native monitoring solutions can help in this regard.